 Sometimes it’s easier to speak to a person – in order for us to answer your enquiry quickly and efficiently, we need to ensure you’re speaking to just the right advisor for the job!

 Click on the top-up card that looks like yours:

-Our Smart E7 tariff is for electricity via an Economy 7 meter; it now has two day unit rates, one night unit rate, and no standing charge.
+Our Smart E7 tariff is for electricity via an Economy 7 meter; and it has two day unit rates, one night unit rate, and no standing charge.
 'Day Unit Rate 1' is collected for the first 1 kWh of electricity used during daytime hours and 'Day Unit Rate 2' is lower than Unit Rate 1 and applies for the remaining daytime kWh used per day.
 The 'Night Rate' is lower and it applies for all night usage.

 If a customer is an Economy 7 dual fuel customer, i.e. they have an Economy 7 meter and still have a gas supply (maybe for cooking but NOT gas central heating) they would normally be on our Smart Energy gas tariff, for their gas.
 As before, it has two unit rates and no standing charge.
-'Unit Rate 1' is collected for the first 488 kWh of gas used per month and 'Unit Rate 2' applies for all remaining kWh of gas used in the month.
+'Unit Rate 1' is collected for the first 180 kWh of gas used per month and 'Unit Rate 2' applies for all remaining kWh of gas used in the month.

 No – for Smart E7, Premium Energy and Premium E7, Day Unit Rates are reset daily, but for Smart Energy the thresholds are calculated and reset on a monthly basis.